ohio813/betterbatch/readme.txt

 BetterBatch is meant as a simple replacement for batch files.
 It has the following advantages over batch files:

-* able to easily include other files
+* easily include commands/variables from other files
-* allow setting of variables from the output of commands
+* set variables from the output of system commands
-* automatic checking of the return value of executed commands
+* automatically check the return value of executed commands
 * built-in commands to allow easy checking of conditions (e.g. that a file exists)
 * easier to understand variable format
 * strongly encourages separation of code and configuration